Shawn Barber (pole vaulter): Olympics

-Personal
+Personal life and death

-Barber holds dual Canadian-American citizenship, having been born in New Mexico and his father George Barber grew up in El Paso, Texas, but was himself born in Kincardine, Ontario.
-At age 10 his mother Ann Barber divorced his father and he moved to New Caney, Texas.
-He split his time growing up between the Toronto area and the United States and graduated from Kingwood Park High School in Houston.
-Barber refers to Toronto as his hometown during competitions and says he chose to represent Canada since his particular sport was more important in Canada as well as to follow in his father's footsteps who was a pole vaulter for Canada at the 1983 World Championships and a competitor twice at Team Canada Summer Olympic trials.
-Barber came out as gay in April 2017.
+Barber held dual Canadian-American citizenship, having been born in Las Cruces, New Mexico, to a father, George, who grew up in El Paso, Texas, but was himself born in Kincardine, Ontario.
+When Barber was 10, his mother Ann divorced his father, and Shawn moved to New Caney, Texas, having already learned pole vaulting under his father's instruction.
+Shawn split his time growing up between the Toronto area and the United States, and graduated from Kingwood Park High School in Houston.
+He later referred to Toronto as his hometown and said he chose to represent Canada because his particular sport was more important there, and to follow in the footsteps of his father, who was a pole vaulter for Canada at the 1983 World Championships and a competitor twice at Team Canada Summer Olympic trials.

+Barber came out as gay in April 2017, the year after his own Summer Olympics.
+He took a break from competition in 2019 because of ankle injuries and family issues, after which his return in 2020 was cut short by the COVID-19 pandemic shutdowns.

+On 17 January 2024, Barber died at his home in Kingwood, Texas, from medical complications following a period of ill health with no further details disclosed.
+He was 29.